Jason Rusch: The New 52

 After the events of the 2011 Flashpoint storyline, The New 52 reality altered Firestorm's personal history to the point of being completely restarted; Ronnie Raymond is now introduced as a high school senior and the captain of the football team.
 During a terrorist attack on their school, Jason Rusch gives his classmate a vial that he obtained from Martin Stein, which contains the "god particle", one of Stein's creations.
 The particle transforms both Jason and Ronnie into Firestorm, and the two teens briefly battle each other before accidentally merging into a creature known as Fury.
 Sharing the identity of Firestorm, with Ronnie being the brawn and Jason being the brains, Firestorm is considered for recruitment into the Justice League along with several other heroes.

 In the 2016 miniseries Legends of Tomorrow, Jason is separated from the Firestorm matrix after Stein mistakenly believes that it is harming him.
 However, he continues to appear in association with Firestorm and eventually rejoins the matrix.

+The 2026 series revisits Jason, revealing that he has not been part of the Firestorm matrix for over a year.
+Firehawk approaches him to help stop the Firestorm matrix after it attains sentience.
+Jason refuses, wanting to focus on his own life, but directs Firehawk to New York to find Martin Stein.

 Other versions

-An alternate timeline variant of Jason Rusch appears in Flashpoint: Legion of Doom #1, where he is killed by Heat Wave.
+An alternate timeline version of Jason Rusch appears in Flashpoint: Legion of Doom #1, where he is killed by Heat Wave.